wpumacay/slides/qualifications/msc_qualification/index.md

 --

-*   The baselines we will use belong to the Policy Optimization class of algorithms, and are highlighted below.
+*   The baselines we will use belong to the **Policy Optimization** class of algorithms, and are highlighted below.

 <img src = "imgs/img_util_rectangle.png" style = "position: absolute; top: 71%; left: 19.5%; width: 23%; height: 21%">

 ---

+exclude: true

 ## Policy Optimization

 --

+exclude: true

 *   We focus on policy optimization algorithms, which try to learn the parameters
     \\( \theta \\) of a parameterized policy \\( \pi_{\theta} \\) such that it maximizes